marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Button label
 ************

-You can define the name of the button which will appear to the participant, in this case ‘continue.’
+You can define the name of the button which will appear to the participant, in this case *continue.*

 Proceed
 *******

-In the ‘proceed’ element, you can define whether pressing the button automatically leads to the next desired page or wait until all other participants press the button so that all participants can continue simultaneously.
-For the former case you can select ‘if possible,’ and for the latter case you can select ‘Wait for others.’
+In the *proceed* element, you can define whether pressing the button automatically leads to the next desired page or wait until all other participants press the button so that all participants can continue simultaneously.
+For the former case you can select *if possible,* and for the latter case you can select *Wait for others.*

 Appears after
 *************